A Terrazzo Snake Here, a Space-Age Lamp There—This Artist’s Home Is Its Own Mystical World

-There is something undeniably mystical about artist Carly Jo Morgan and her Topanga Canyon home, which she shares with her three-year-old daughter, Cookie Jo.
+There is something undeniably mystical about artist Carly Jo Morgan and her Topanga Canyon home, which she shares with her daughter, Cookie Jo.
 Though Morgan hesitated about moving back to Los Angeles after living in New York City for almost a decade, the wild expanses of nature and close-knit community won her over.
 “It felt like home immediately,” she says.

 Six years later, and she’s made only a handful of modifications to the 1920s structure—painting the exterior black, the walls vibrant teal and dusty pink, and the floors light lavender.
 A wood-burning stove in the living room took the form of a “Santa Fe ziggurat.”